-7.1.20 Model for Determining Standard Deviation
+8.1.20 Model for Determining Standard Deviation

 The Committee examined the results of empirical tests carried out using different risk management models in the Value at Risk (VaR) framework in the 10-year GoI security yields.
 Data for the period January 3, 2000 to September 16, 2008 was analyzed.
-GARCH (1,1)-normal and GARCH (1,1)-GED (Generalized Auto-Regressive Conditional Heteroskedasticity) at 3 and 3.5 sigma levels were not found to perform well at 1% risk level, as the actual number of violations.
+GARCH (1,1)-normal and GARCH (1,1)-GED (Generalized Auto-Regressive Conditional Heteroskedasticity) at 3 and 3.5 sigma levels were not found to perform well at 1% risk level, as the actual number of violations were found to be statistically much higher than the expected number of violations.
 The EWMA (Exponentially weighted moving average) model used by J.P.Morgan's Risk Metrics methodology was found to work well at 3 and 3.5 sigma levels at 5% risk level and not at 1% risk level.